-Scientists have made most precise measurement ever of the radius of a planet outside our solar system, confirming Kepler-93b as a “super-Earth” that is about one-and-a-half times the size of our planet.
+Scientists have made the most precise measurement ever of the radius of a planet outside our solar system, confirming Kepler-93b as a “super-Earth” that is about one-and-a-half times the size of our planet.

 Thanks to NASA’s Kepler and Spitzer Space Telescopes, scientists have made the most precise measurement ever of the radius of a planet outside our solar system.
-The size of the exoplanet, dubbed Kepler-93b, is now known to an uncertainty of just 74 miles (119 kilometers) on either side of the planetary body.
+The size of the exoplanet, dubbed Kepler-93b, is now known to have an uncertainty of just 74 miles (119 kilometers) on either side of the planetary body.

 The findings confirm Kepler-93b as a “super-Earth” that is about one-and-a-half times the size of our planet.
 Although super-Earths are common in the galaxy, none exist in our solar system.
 Exoplanets like Kepler-93b are therefore our only laboratories to study this major class of planet.

 With good limits on the sizes and masses of super-Earths, scientists can finally start to theorize about what makes up these weird worlds.
 Previous measurements, by the Keck Observatory in Hawaii, had put Kepler-93b’s mass at about 3.8 times that of Earth.
 The density of Kepler-93b, derived from its mass and newly obtained radius, indicates the planet is in fact very likely made of iron and rock, like Earth.